Unable to find any suggestions for your query...

 You will study topics including:

 One of the major reasons for choosing Essex is the quality of the education you will receive.
-We are ranked 6th among Art History departments in the UK for research excellence (REF 2014), mainstream universities, THE 2014) and our Interdisciplinary Studies Centre boasts a wide range of innovative undergraduate and postgraduate courses grounded in an interdisciplinary ethos that fosters new ways of thinking and learning.
-Essex is also ranked Gold in the UK's Teaching Excellence Framework, for consistently outstanding teaching, learning and outcomes.
+We're 3rd in the UK for research outputs in art history (Grade Point Average, Research Excellence Framework 2021) and our School of Philosophical, Historical and Interdisciplinary Studies boasts a wide range of innovative undergraduate and postgraduate courses grounded in an interdisciplinary ethos that fosters new ways of thinking and learning.

 Our core staff consists of a dynamic group of world-leading heritage specialists and art historians; Dr Paola di Giuseppantonio di Franco, Dr Gavin Grindon, Dr Michael Tymkiw, Dr Lisa Blackmore and Dr Matt Lodder.
 Their research interests span a range of cultures and media, from the early modern to the present, with core specialisms including digital heritage, exhibition making, alternative and political heritages, environmental heritage, public engagement, activism, artistic, social and political history.
 Other staff who will be teaching are scholars engaging with heritage, public engagement and museums from multiple disciplines.

 At Essex, you have the best of both worlds: on the one hand, you are part of a tight-knit, campus community with close ties to several small but excellent museums and heritage sites in the nearby towns of Colchester ('Britain's First City'), on the other hand, you can travel from campus to London in an hour, which puts the world's best museums, galleries, and heritage sites at your fingertips.

 Our facilities enable you to gain curatorial experience, engage in object-based learning, and learn digital skills, a cornerstone of our approach to heritage and museums.